Seven things you need to know about diabetes and your dental health

 Brush and floss daily

 At least twice a day, brush your teeth using antibacterial toothpaste with fluoride.
 Use dental floss daily to get rid of the plaque and bacteria that build up between teeth.

 Use an antibacterial mouthwash/rinse at least once a day

 This can help kill bacteria and control plaque.
 Be sure to choose a mouthwash without alcohol, which can cause dry mouth.

 If you wear dentures, remove and brush them daily.
-For helpful advice on how to care for your dentures, see the article 7 tps for dealing with dentures: it isn’t so bad.
+For helpful advice on how to care for your dentures, see the article Six tips for dealing with dentures: It isn’t so bad.

 It's possible to have gum disease and not even know it, so take advantage of preventive dental services, and remind your dentist or hygienist that you have diabetes.
 Denture wearers, especially those with diabetes, should also go to the dentist.
 A professional may be able to spot signs of infection before you have any symptoms.

-If you are interested in dental insurance, you can explore your options in the article 5 ways for seniors on Medicare to get the right dental coverage.
+If you are interested in dental insurance, you can explore your options in the article Five ways for seniors on Medicare to get the right dental coverage.

 It only makes gum disease worse, in addition to being bad for your overall health.14